Business intelligence for finance: capabilities, tools, and integrations

 - Dynamic customer segmentation based on demographics, geography, or behavioral factors to personalize customer interactions

-- Customer spending patterns analysis to identify potential customers/customer segments for cross-selling
+- Customer spending patterns analysis to identify potential customers/customer segments for cross-selling and upselling

 - Uncovering the reasons behind customer churn to tailor products or services accordingly and manage churn